hovren/rsimusim/README.md

-# Rolling shutter - IMU simulator
+# Rolling shutter camera - IMU simulator

+**This package is a work in progress and is not supported in anyway!**

+This package is a plugin/extension to the IMUSim package which allows to also simulate a moving rolling shutter camera.

 ## Simulator workflow
 1. Load configuration from `some_config.yml`